ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-10-From_Flat_to_3D_-_Adding_and_Subtracting_Features_in_CAD_-_Education_Chapter_1_Lesson_10.md

 ---

-A) It remains visible
+A) It becomes editable

 B) It disappears

 C) It turns red

-D) It becomes editable
+D) It remains visible

 ---

-It disappears
+B) It disappears

 ///